MDTGroup/Market/README.md

 - [ ] User can view post detail
 - [ ] User can click see other user's profile and posts
 - [ ] User can follow each other
-- [ ] User can submit/edit/delete a post with images, price, description, status.
+- [ ] User can submit/edit/delete a post with images (from camera, taken photo), price, description, status, location.
 - [ ] User can can save/remove a post to Saved list
 - [ ] User can vote for a post have a good price/deal
 - [ ] User can chat with each other, there are 2 types: